 - Disposable containers for food storage (in case the client wants to keep the leftover food items)

 Once you settle down with all the above mentioned details, then you can start with the promotion of your business.
-Few of the major promotional methods are-
+A few of the major promotional methods are-

 1. Combination of advertisements, newsletters.